 Presentation of Parsonage Turner Syndrome [Symptoms and Signs]

-There is abrupt onset, high intensity pain in shoulder [mostly unilateral but bilateral involvement is known] that follows recent illness, surgery, immunization, or even trauma.
+There is abrupt onset, high-intensity pain in shoulder [mostly unilateral but bilateral involvement is known] that follows recent illness, surgery, immunization, or even trauma.
 The pain is exacerbated by movements of the shoulder.

 [In some cases Low-grade pain may persist for up to a year.]

 On examination, muscle is tender on palpation.
-In acute settings wasting is not present but it is apparent at around two weeks after the onset.
+In acute settings, wasting is not present but it is apparent at around two weeks after the onset.

 Movements at the shoulder are painful.
-Movements of the neck are relatively pain free.
+Movements of the neck are relatively pain-free.

 Muscle strength and reflexes are often reduced severely.
-Sensory loss is not prominent but may be present depending on nerve involved.
+Sensory loss is not prominent but may be present depending on the nerve involved.

 Differential Diagnoses of Parsonage Turner Syndrome